Big Island vs. Kauai

 Kauai Outdoors

-Nearly 90% of Kauai is inaccessible by car, meaning that large parts of its great outdoors must be discovered by foot, helicopter, Kauai zipline, or boat.
+Nearly 90% of Kauai is inaccessible by car, meaning that large parts of its great outdoors must be discovered by foot, helicopter, or boat.
 Those that remain off the well-trod path are positively unforgettable, from the radical and beguiling Na Pali Coast to the 17-mile stretch of virgin land that is Polihale State Park.
 Widely known as possessing the best hiking in all of Hawaii, Kauai is also a boon for anyone who loves the water; from surfing and paddle boarding to canoeing and snorkeling, its lucid waters are unforgettable.
 It’s also the eighth wettest place in the world and, as such, offers fertile lands to trek through and navigable rivers.
 Kauai is also home to the aforementioned Grand Canyon of the Pacific—a ten-mile-long, 3,000-foot-deep crater, christened Waimea, that stunningly reveals the effects of wind, rain, and erosion.

 Bottom line: It’s a tie.
 There are few places in the world where you can see fresh land in the making—theatrical is just one way to describe it—but the “jungly” side of Kauai is straight from Jurassic Park (factually).